-CAN/CSA Z809-2016 External Assessment Report Summary A2 Maintenance Assessment at the Fraser Valley Operations October 2–4, 2024
+CAN/CSA Z809-2016 External Assessment Report Summary A3 Maintenance Assessment at the TFL 46 (Honeymoon Bay) Operations October 21–23, 2025

 The objective of the Assessment was to confirm the management system complies with the applicable elements of the Standard; to confirm the organization complies with its own SFM policies and procedures; to confirm the management system is suitable and effective for the organization; and to confirm the management system enables the client to achieve its own SFM objectives.